SssiiiSssiii/Cipher-Calculator/README.md

 # Crypto
-Made with love and some HTML,CSS,JS and
+Made with love and some HTML,CSS,JS